halfest/fabric-client/Readme.md

 It consists of 3 clients:
 1. Configuration client used for creating, joining channels, installing, instantiating chaincodes.
 2. User client used for invoking and querying transactions.
-3. Channel cleint.
+3. Channel client.
 It is similar to user client but for one chaincode only.

 ## Get
 ```go